conan-io/docs/reference/extensions/package_signing.rst

 Plugin implementation examples
 ==============================

-Here you can find some implementation examples of the plugin so they can serve as guidance to develop your own one:
+Here you can find some implementation examples of the plugin so they can serve as guidance to develop your own:

 - :ref:`examples_extensions_package_signing_openssl`.